schellenberg/computerscience20/docs/_sources/Python/VariablesAndExpressions/VariablesAndDataTypes.rst.txt

 .. image:: images/thonny_editor.png

 By convention, files that contain Python programs have names that end with ``.py`` .
-Following this convention will help your operating system and other programs identify a file as containing python code.
+Thonny will save your files with a .py extension automatically, and you should be able to open them in Thonny by double clicking them in File Explorer (or Finder).

 .. note:: Notice that when we were using the **shell**, we didn't have to worry about using ``print()`` to see the value of a statement.
 The shell does that automatically.
 However, if we are using the **code editor**, we need to call **print()** any time we want to see output.